-At December 31, 2010, United had net deferred tax assets of \$167 million, including a valuation allowance of \$4.54 million related to state tax credits that are expected to expire unused.
+At December 31, 2010, United recorded no deferred tax assets due to a full valuation allowance of \$171 million.
 Accounting Standards Codification Topic 740, Income Taxes, requires that companies assess whether a valuation allowance should be established against their deferred tax assets based on the consideration of all available evidence using a "more likely than not" standard.
 United's management considers both positive and negative evidence and analyzes changes in near-term market conditions as well as other factors which may impact future operating results.
 In making such judgments, significant weight is given to evidence that can be objectively verified.
-At December 31, 2010, United's management believes that it is more likely than not that, with the exception of the state tax credits that are expected to expire unused due to relatively short carry forward periods of three to five years, it will be able to realize its deferred tax benefits through its ability to carry losses forward to future profitable years.
-Despite recent losses and the challenging economic environment, United has a history of strong earnings, is well capitalized, continues to grow its core customer deposit base while maintaining very high customer satisfaction scores, and has cautiously optimistic expectations regarding future taxable income.
 The deferred tax assets are analyzed quarterly for changes affecting realizabilty.
-United's most recent analysis, which management believes is based on conservative assumptions, indicated that the deferred tax assets resulting from net operating loss carryforwards will be fully utilized well in advance of the twenty-year carryforward period allowed for net operating losses; however there can be no guarantee that a valuation allowance will not be necessary in future periods.

-Additional information regarding income taxes, including a reconciliation of the differences between the recorded income tax provision and the amount of income tax computed by applying the statutory federal income tax rate to income before income taxes, can be found in Note 15 to the consolidated financial statements
+Additional information regarding income taxes, including a reconciliation of the differences between the recorded income tax provision and the amount of income tax computed by applying the statutory federal income tax rate to income before income taxes, can be found in Note 16 to the consolidated financial statements.